jonnew/Oat/README.md

 - [ ] Implement recorder (Position and images?
 Viewer can also record?)
 - [x] Camera configuration should specify frame capture due to digital pulses on a user selected GPIO line or free running.
 - [x] To simplify IPC, clients should copy data in guarded sections.
 This limits the amount of time locks are engaged and likely, esp for cv::mat's make up for the copy in the increased amount of code that can be executed in parallel.
-- [ ] Can image metadata be packaged with shared cv::mats?
+- [x] Can image metadata be packaged with shared cv::mats?
     - Frame rate
     - pixel -> cm transformation information
     - Sample number
-- [ ] Camera class should implement distortion correction (see [this example](https://github.com/Itseez/opencv/blob/6df1198e8b1ea4925cbce943a1dc6549f27d8be2/modules/calib3d/test/test_fisheye.cpp))
+- [x] Camera class should implement distortion correction (see [this example](https://github.com/Itseez/opencv/blob/6df1198e8b1ea4925cbce943a1dc6549f27d8be2/modules/calib3d/test/test_fisheye.cpp))
+    - Ended up just hacking together a dedicated excecutable to produce the camera matrix and distortion parameters.
+Its called calibrate and its in the camserv project.
 - [ ] Cmake improvments
     - Global build script to make all of the programs in the project
 	- CMake managed versioning